Last updated on May 19, 2021

 The community tab allows creators to post updates, create polls, share GIFs, and interact with subscribers and visitors.
 Building a community helps to foster a deeper connection with your audience and can lead to long-term channel growth.
 It’s also an excellent place to add affiliate links.
-To see an example, visit my community tab.
+Visit my community page for an example.

 Cards and end screens direct viewers to specific videos, playlists, channels, websites, merchandise, and crowdfunding campaigns.
 You can add up to five cards and four end screen elements to a video.

 Affiliate marketing with cards is tricky because you can only promote your website(s) and sites approved by YouTube.
 Instead, many affiliates use cards to direct viewers to their sites, which contain affiliate links.
 Secondly, YouTube supports many websites that have affiliate programs including Shopify, Etsy, Ticketmaster, and Microsoft.
 Therefore, it’s possible to add affiliate links from specific sites.

 What happens if you redirect to an unauthorized site?
 While sophisticated publishers might be tempted to redirect users by using custom links, you should avoid trying to game the system if you want to remain on YouTube.
 YouTube states,